mozzarellaV8/federal-firearms-licenses/00-project-proposal.md

-# Federal Firearms Licenses in the United States
+# Federal Firearms Licenses and United States Populations

-Mass shootings are an unfortunate [characteristic of the United States](https://en.wikipedia.org/wiki/Category:Mass_shootings_in_the_United_States_by_year)<sup>[1](#notes)</sup>, and generally their occurence is the main time that issues of firearms are brought to national attention.
-While accusations, greivances, and demands are publicly aired - it's difficult to discern if changes actually happen or if causes are truly discovered.
+### What is this project trying to do?

+The **ATF** publishes data monthly on all **Federal Firearms License (FFL)** holders across the United States.
+This data is one facet of many in the broader culture of firearms in the US.

-This project doesn't aim to find the root causes of gun violence; rather, it seeks to understand broader characterstics of America and it's relationship to firearms.
-Looking at data from state to state, different features - such as education, economics, and legislation - can be examined in relation to firearms.
-Ideally this project would establish general features of state populations and look at how those features relate to the number of firearms - while resisting naming single causes or claiming ground-truths.
+This project doesn't aim to find the root causes of gun violence - rather, it seeks to understand broader characterstics of America and it's relationship to firearms.

-In short - building a set of characteristics about America that hopefully provide better insight into firearms.

-The "client" I have in mind for this would be a news/media source - ideally a not-for-profit, independent organization that values deeper investigation over sensational headlines or clicks.
-With this data, the "client" could feasibly craft a long-term story with the backing of historical data and analysis - or dispute the findings to tell another story.
+How do qualities of the American population look when viewed through the lens of firearms licenses?
+Do certain qualities conform to prevailing expectations?
+And are there others that might be unexpected?

+The United States Census provides estimates on different features of state populations.
+It covers broader aspects such as **education**, **economics**, and **race** - to more specific ones such as **fertility rates** and **types of internet subscriptions by household**.

+Comparing this to data from the ATF on Federal Firearms License holders - what trends or idiosyncracies might emerge?
+Where are there more firearms licenses - and what are these places like?
+Is the country as divided as the news makes it seem?
+Could capitalism - rather than democracy - be a stronger factor in the availability of firearms?

+Can developing features of the American population from data promote a a deeper understanding across different states, agendas, and ways of living?

+Some of these questions are larger than the scope of any dataset.
+It's my hope that by examining foundational characteristics of the American population, these 'larger' questions can be approached with a fresh or mindful perspective.

+### Who is this project for?

+Journalism comes to mind before start-up organizations.
+Ideally a not-for-profit, independent organization that values long-term investigation - be it a news source, research group, or even literary magazine.
+Or simply a curious and engaged discussion group - keeping things transparent and adaptable takes priority.

+United States Census data provides a decent foundation against which other characteristics of the population - beyond firearms - can be measured.

+Given that the deliverable for this project is information - it should be free to take different forms,  provided it remain true to the data.
+Realistically for now - it will take on the form of this GitHub repository with data, R code, and visualizations.

+### What will be analyzed, and how?

-To do this, data on **Federal Firearms Licenses** would be gathered from the ATF - along with **US Census data** pertaining to fields of **_education_**, **_income**_, **_industry_**, **_legislation_**, and **_population_**.
+Data on **Federal Firearms Licenses** , along with **US Census data** pertaining to fields of **_education_**, **_income_**, **_industry_**, **_legislation_**, and **_population_**.

 What characteristics of American populations by state show tendencies toward more firearms licenses, and which towards less?
+Can any tendencies observed be explained reasonably?
 After exploratory visualizations and analysis, robust regression models will be fit and regression trees will be grown - to corroborate prevailing ideas or challenge them.

-## What is a Federal Firearms License?
+# What is a Federal Firearms License?

 In the United States, a Federal Firearms License (FFL) is a requirement for those who engage in the business of firearms - generally **dealers**, **manufacturers**, and **importers**.